 Write a blog post

-Check it out: Buffer does some really nice #bufferchat roundup blog posts!
+Check it out: Buffer does some nice #bufferchat roundup blog posts!

 You can put your social media wall to good use after an event as well.
-Take some time to curate the wall and make the best content stand out and then use your social wall to show off your event.
-Link to it in press releases, future promotions or when you’re talking to sponsors for your next event.
+Take some time to curate the wall and make the best content stand out, and then use your social wall to show off your event.
+Link to it in press releases, future promotions, or when talking to sponsors for your next event.

 Get a social wall for your next event

 Ask for feedback and deal with it

 Don’t let the earth swallow you up after your event but keep talking to your audience, that way you’ll keep attendee engagement going.
 Ask for their feedback and deal with it accordingly.
 Don’t ignore negative feedback but reply and do your best to solve the problem to keep your audience happy.